Staircases are a key component of Time Reclaiming Structures. Photo: Dima Srouji

 Yet, the central structures as well as their staircases have been designed with more than one purpose.
 The structures are each dedicated to a branch of knowledge that are threatened by Israel’s attack on Gaza.

 The ceilings underneath feature the topographies of the Strip’s natural terrains.
-The walls display artefacts, archeological finds, photographs and objects reflecting the purpose of the structure.
+The walls display artefacts, archeological finds, photographs and objects reflecting the purpose of each structure.
 The stairs also function as a library and study space.

 The central structures as well as their staircases have been designed with more than one purpose.
 Photo: Dima Srouji